Chloral hydrate: Society and culture

 Chloral hydrate was used as one of the earliest synthetic drugs to treat insomnia.
 In 1912, Bayer introduced the drug phenobarbital under the brand name Luminal.
 In the 1930s, pentobarbital and secobarbital (better known by their original brand names Nembutal and Seconal, respectively) were synthesized.
 Chloral hydrate was still prescribed, although its predominance as a sedative and a hypnotic was largely eclipsed by barbiturates.

 Chloral hydrate is soluble in both water and ethanol, readily forming concentrated solutions.
 A solution of chloral hydrate in ethanol called "knockout drops" was used to prepare a Mickey Finn.

-In 1897, Bram Stoker's epistolary novel Dracula, one of its characters, Doctor John Seward, recorded his use and his molecular formula in his phonographic diary:
+In Bram Stoker's 1897 novel Dracula, the (fictional) psychiatrist John Seward is the administrator of an insane asylum in England.
+In his diary, he mentions his use of chloral hydrate as a sleeping aid and taking care to avoid becoming dependent, and also records the molecular formula:

+I am weary tonight and low in spirits.
 I cannot but think of Lucy, and how different things might have been.
-If I don't sleep at once, chloral, the modern Morpheus — C2HCl3O*H2O!
-I should be careful not to let it grow into a habit.
-No I shall take none to-night!
-I have thought of Lucy, and I shall not dishonor her by mixing the two.
+If I don't sleep at once, chloral, the modern Morpheus—C2HCl3O*H2O!
+I must be careful not to let it grow into a habit.
+No, I shall take none tonight!
+I have thought of Lucy, and I shall not dishonour her by mixing the two.

 In the conclusion of Edith Wharton's 1905 novel The House of Mirth, Lily Bart, the novel's heroine, becomes addicted to chloral hydrate and overdoses on the substance:

-She put out her hand and measured the soothing drops into a glass; but as she did so, she knew they would be powerless against the supernatural lucidity of her brain.
+She put out her hand, and measured the soothing drops into a glass; but as she did so, she knew they would be powerless against the supernatural lucidity of her brain.
 She had long since raised the dose to its highest limit, but to-night she felt she must increase it.
-She knew she took a slight risk in doing so; she remembered the chemist's warning.
+She knew she took a slight risk in doing so—she remembered the chemist's warning.
 If sleep came at all, it might be a sleep without waking.In the James Bond films From Russia With Love and The Living Daylights, chloral hydrate is used as a knockout drug.